spiffdev/help-pages/pages/03.Quick-Start/03.setup-workflow-experience-from-design/default.md

 ![](https://help.spiff.com.au/user/pages/03.Quick-Start/03.setup-workflow-experience-from-design/Screen%20Shot%202021-06-29%20at%2010.50.18%20am.png)

 11. Now it's time to add your text.
 Do this by adding a [Text](https://help.spiff.com.au/spiff-concepts/step-types/add-text) step.
 Fill in your desired information and in the bottom tab enter in your regions from Illustrator.
 We round up the pixels to make the process cleaner.
 Make sure the layer is higher then what you set your Silent Illustration to.
+In your [Options](https://help.spiff.com.au/spiff-concepts/options) tab you can choose as many [fonts](https://help.spiff.com.au/spiff-concepts/step-types/add-text) as you like to be used.

 ![](https://help.spiff.com.au/user/pages/03.Quick-Start/03.setup-workflow-experience-from-design/Screen%20Shot%202021-06-29%20at%2011.07.19%20am.png)